codio/tutorial_nodeschool_bytewiser/annotations.md

 There are various flavors of Typed Arrays.
 Uint8Array is most similar to Buffer.
 The U in Uint means 'unsigned', which is equivalent to saying 'positive integers only'.
 Int8Array, on the other hand, can store positive and negative values.

-For this challenge, read the first buffer from process.stdin, copy all bytes into a Uint8Array and then log out a JSON stringified representation of the typed array.
+For this challenge, read the first buffer from `process.stdin`, copy all bytes into a Uint8Array and then log out a JSON stringified representation of the typed array.

 ###Documentation
 - [Typed Arrays](http://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays)